sangsami/tiralabra/documents/weekly report 5.md

 ## What will I do next?

-Finish documentation, performance analysis and tests.
+Finish rest of the documentation, performance analysis and tests.

 ### Time used this week: 15h